Public/Applied History

 Careers

 Majoring in Public/Applied History, your education can be applied to different careers.
-Public/Applied History majors go on to pursue jobs including History Teachers, Postsecondary and Museum Technicians and Conservators which are in high demand.
-Some of the top paying jobs for Public/Applied History majors include History Teachers, Postsecondary, Historians and Curators.
+Public/Applied History majors go on to pursue jobs including Managers, All Other and Museum Technicians and Conservators which are in high demand.
+Some of the top paying jobs for Public/Applied History majors include Managers, All Other, History Teachers, Postsecondary and Historians.

 Top Paying Careers